Discover the Perfect Classic Tiramisu Recipe: Quick & Safe With No Raw Eggs! (VIDEO)

 For this recipe, I took inspiration from my grandma’s classic tiramisu recipe that she would make almost every Sunday!
 The only thing I added was the step of pasteurizing it.
 It’s an easy and quick preparation; just follow all the steps and really, with a little practice you can have your pasteurized tiramisu ready in 10 minutes – the creamiest and most delicious tiramisu ever – ready to rest in the fridge!

 Make the Coffee – To begin preparation, brew the coffee and allow it to cool to room temperature.
 If desired, sweeten the coffee with one teaspoon of sugar.
-In a separate bowl, prepare the egg yolks in preparation for whipping.
+In a separate bowl, prepare the egg yolks for whipping.

-Whip the Egg Yolks – When the sugar syrup reaches approximately 115°C, begin whipping the egg yolks.
-Once the syrup hits 121°C, slowly pour it into the whipped egg yolks while continuing to whip until thick and foamy and cooled.
+Whip the Egg Yolks – Once the syrup hits 121°C (250 °F), slowly pour it into the whipped egg yolks while continuing to whip until thick and foamy, and cooled.

 Add Mascarpone – Work Mascarpone cheese with a spatula to make it creamy.
 Stir the egg yolks in the mascarpone cheese, until smooth.
 Refrigerate the cream until ready for assembly.